OSC/openondemand.org/index.md

 See the [documentation](https://osc.github.io/ood-documentation/master/) for installation directions, app development tutorials, and an overview of the components and applications that make up OnDemand.

 ## Organizations using or exploring OnDemand
 Below is a list of organizations that have deployed or are looking at deploying Open OnDemand.
-Please contact us via the [mailing list](https://lists.osu.edu/mailman/listinfo/ood-users) if your organization is not on this list and should be included!
+Please contact us via the [news list](https://lists.osu.edu/mailman/listinfo/ood-users) if your organization is not on this list and should be included!

 [We also have a page with testimonial comments from many of these organizations](Testimonials.md)